MarioPisaturo/MarioPisaturo/README.md

 ### Hi there 👋

+I'm Mario, a software engineer and web performance ark at IBM CIC Italy where I work on making our customers solve some fascinating performance challenges.
+Previously I worked at Sky Italia, helping making their site fast for millions of users.

-I am an software engineer, 30 something, specialize in JavaScript, TypeScript and web development.
+I am 30 something, specialize in JavaScript, TypeScript and web development.

 Other interests:
 - Electric Guitar 🎸